EmmanuelOgbewe/customertracker/README.md

   3. email
   4. created_at

-See code for more details.
+View appmodel.js for more details.

 ### Install dependencies: ###
  `npm install`